-During the financial year ended 31 December 2023, the Board met eleven (11) times to decide on the objectives, strategies and any other specific matters which are reserved for its decision.
+During the financial year ended 31 December 2024, the Board met eleven (11) times to decide on the objectives, strategies and any other specific matters which are reserved for its decision.
 All Directors have attended more than 75% of the total Board meetings held during the financial year and complied with the requirements on attendance at Board meetings as stipulated in the BNM CG.
-The quorum for Board meetings require at least half of the Board meetings but if at any meeting the Chairman nominated and appointed shall preside as Chairman at Board meetings but if at any meeting, the Directors present may choose one (1) among themselves to be Chairman of the Board meeting and document as such in the minutes.
+The quorum for Board meetings require at least half of the Board meetings be present.
+The Chairman nominated and appointed shall preside as Chairman at Board meetings but if at any meeting the Chairman is not present within fifteen (15) minutes after the time for holding the meeting, the Directors present may choose one (1) among themselves to be Chairman of the Board meeting and document as such in the minutes.
 In the case of an equality of votes, the Chairman shall only be entitled to vote in his/her capacity as a Director and shall not have an additional or casting vote in his/her capacity as decision.